-A clean workplace is a happy workplace: Learn how to clean up efficiently, and prevent big messes from accumulating in the first place,
+Learn how to control dust, clean up efficiently, and prevent big messes from accumulating on the jobsite.

 Lay Down a Protective Path

-It’s impossible to demo a wall or bust up a floor without making a mess, but that doesn’t mean you need to track that mess all over the rest of the house.
+It is impossible to demo a wall or bust up a floor without making a mess, but that doesn't mean you need to track that mess all over the rest of the house.
 The next time you have to tear out some carpet, cut several long strips, and use them as pathways to protect the flooring in other areas of the house.
-Make sure to flip the carpet upside down so the abrasive backing won’t scratch the finish on wood floors.
-Canvas drop cloths are still the best method for protecting stair treads.
+Make sure to flip the carpet upside down so the abrasive backing won't scratch the finish on wood floors.
+"Old-fashioned' canvas drop cloths are still the best method for protecting stair treads.